Chart Color Schemes

 Yeppoon has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects likely to affect the region.
-Notable projects include Surf Lakes Yeppoon Wave Resort, Bay Plaza (Keppel Bay Plaza) Redevelopment, Normanby Street Reconstruction Project, and Capricorn Coast Homemaker Centre Stage 2.
-The following list details those most relevant.
+AreaSearch has identified 16 projects that could affect the region.
+Notable ones include Surf Lakes Yeppoon Wave Resort, Bay Plaza (Keppel Bay Plaza) Redevelopment, Normanby Street Reconstruction Project, and Capricorn Coast Homemaker Centre Stage 2.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.